Darcy Sala ’01

 “And best of all, I got to meet my childhood idol, Julia Child, and tell her how all my dreams came true because she told me, through the TV screen, that I could do it.”
 Darcy received more than 20 job offers when she graduated, but wanted to stay close to home.
 Following a stint as pastry chef at a local restaurant, she returned to the CIA as a culinary demonstrator for prospective students, which helped her realize what she really wanted to do—teach.
 She got her chance after receiving a call from Dutchess County BOCES principal Fran McCabe (“a wonderful person and my biggest fan!”), who remembered her from the demos and presentations she did there for the CIA.
 After bringing her in for a culinary practical, he offered her a job as chef-instructor.

-Darcy couldn’t be happier, and gives a lot of the credit to The Culinary.
-“I have this job because of the confidence the CIA gave me,” she says.
-“Knowing I had that support system—and still do—is great.
-I still make phone calls to my old chefs, and find myself repeating to my students the things they said to me.
-Teaching is wonderful…and I Have summers off!”
+Darcy couldn’t be happier, and gives a lot of the credit to the CIA.
+“I still make phone calls to my old chefs, and find myself repeating to my students the things they said to me.
+Teaching is wonderful…and I have summers off!”